antoniormrzz/express-autosanitizer/README.md

 # express-autosanitizer

-automatic sanitization of req **body fields**, **params** and **query** fields. uses caja. automatically does sanitization and escaping as middleware.
+automatic sanitization of req **body**, **params** and **query** strings. uses caja. automatically does sanitization and escaping as middleware.

 makes your life a lot easier.

-**important note: do not use the automatic middleware with nested objects or arrays (usually happens with ajax calls and API endpoints), it will crash your server. in that case, use singular sanitization instead.**
+**important note: do not use with large amounts of input, it might overflow. it goes through the fields recursively. in that case, use singular sanitization instead.**

 ## Install